Latino History Essay Competition

 Founded in 2011 by the Division of Diversity and Community Engagement at UT-Austin, the Latino History Essay Competition has found a new home with UIL Academics beginning with the 2012-2013 school year.
 In its initial year the competition was open to students in South Texas; beginning with 2012-2013 the competition was opened to students statewide.

 Historical and cultural legacies of Latinos in Texas history

 Essays should focus on a prominent or relatively unknown Latino individual, organization or movement in Texas history.
-How has the subject of the essay significantly influenced today's Latino communities?
+How has the subject of the essay positively and significantly influenced today's Latino communities?